Cutting sequences on Bouw-M\"oller surfaces: an S-adic characterization: Renormalization on the Teichm uller disk

 We now define a bipartite tree associated to the tessellations of the disk described above.
 Paths in this tree will prove helpful in visualizing and describing the possible sequences of renormalization moves.
 Consider the graph in the hyperbolic plane which has a bipartite set of vertices $V=V_m \cup V_n$ where vertices in $V_m$, which we will call $m$-vertices, are in one-to-one correspondence with centers of ideal $2m$-gons of the tessellation, while vertices in $V_n$, called $n$-vertices, are in one-to-one correspondence with centers of ideal $2n$-gons.
 Edges connect vertices in $V_m$ with vertices in $V_n$, and there is a vertex connecting an $m$-vertex to an $n$-vertex if and only if the corresponding $2m$-gon and $2n$-gon share a side.
 The graph can be naturally embedded in $\Disk$, so that vertices in $V_m$ (respectively $V_n$) are centers of $2m$-gons (respectively $2n$ gons) in the tessellation and each edge is realized by a hyperbolic geodesic segment, i.e. by the side of a triangle in the tessellation which connects the center of an $2m$-gon with the center of an adjacent $2n$-gon.
 We will call $\Tree{m}{n}$ the embedding of the graph in the tessellation associated to $\M mn$, i.e. the embedding such that the center of the disk is a vertex of order $n$ (which will be the root of the tree).
 Examples of the embedded graph $\Tree{m}{n}$ are given in Figure~\ref{hypdisk} for $m=3$, $n=4$ and for $m=4$, $n=3$.

 One can see that the graph $\Tree{m}{n}$ is a bipartite \emph{tree}, with a root in the center of the disk.
 We define the \emph{level $k$} of the tree to be composed of all vertices which have distance $k$ from the root, where the distance here is the natural distance on a graph which gives distance $1$ to vertices which are connected by an edge.
 For $k\ge 1$ we call \emph{edges of level $k$} the edges which connect a vertex of level $k-1$ with a vertex of level $k$.
-Let us recall that one calls \emph{children} of a vertex $v$ of level $n$ all the vertices of level $n+1$ which are connected to $v$.
-With the exception of the root, which has $n$ children, any other vertex has either $m-1$ children if it belongs to $V_m$ or $n-1$ children if it belongs to $V_n$, or equivalently a vertex of level $k$ has $m-1$ children for $k $ odd and $n-1$ children for $k$ even.